 About Wave Computing

-With funding from Tier 1 VCs, an IP portfolio including over 70 patents, and a track record of execution, Wave is dedicated to accelerating the application of Machine Intelligence in the datacenter and beyond.
+With funding from Tier 1 VCs, an IP portfolio including more than 70 patents, and a track record of execution, Wave Computing is dedicated to accelerating the application of deep learning in the datacenter and beyond.
 The company was named a Machine Learning Industry Technology Innovation Leader by Frost & Sullivan, and a Top 25 Artificial Intelligence Provider by CIO Application Magazine.

 Derek Meyer, Chief Executive Officer